djudji/home-demo/README.md

 # Home

 A demo app showing off a React on Rails integration.
+Found in [Great Blog Post]

 ## Installation